-These days you’re wise to wonder if vitamin D is what keeps the doctor away rather than the proverbial apple’everywhere you look there’s another health story starring vitamin D. But is it really all it’s cracked up to be?
-What is vitamin D any way (and don’t I get enough in milk or by gardening in my tank top)?
+These days you’re wise to wonder if vitamin D is what keeps the doctor away rather than the proverbial apple—everywhere you look there’s another health story starring vitamin D. But is it really all it’s cracked up to be?
+What is it and what are the best sources of vitamin D, aside from the sun?
 We help you sort fact from fiction about vitamin D with the help of Reinhold Vieth, a leading expert on vitamin D and director of the Bone and Mineral Laboratory at Toronto’s Mount Sinai Hospital.

 Myth: Clinical trials have proven that vitamin D prevents cancer.